 2. The Twilight Zone Tower of Terror – Even with some good attractions at Hollywood Studios, the Tower of Terror makes the top two easily.
 A great story, a beautiful fit thematically, an inventive track system that stands the test of time and a thrill to boot.
 Tower of Terror is one of the best attractions in all of Walt Disney World and just narrowly misses being the park’s best attraction.

 1. Star Wars: Rise of the Resistance – Tower of Terror is an excellent attraction that remains one of WDW’s best but it has been displaced by the resort’s newest attraction.
 Rise of the Resistance is a modern theme park marvel, showcasing advanced ride technology while mixing jaw dropping physical sets with incredible screens.
 Not only is it the best attraction in Hollywood Studios, it’s one of the best in the world.

 Hollywood Studios doesn’t have a bad attraction.
-Unfortunately, there’s only twelve to judge and I expect a few of these to change over time.
+Unfortunately, there’s only thirteen to judge with several of those being short films or mini shows.
 Still, the park has a good foundation of attractions to build on and those attractions bode well for the future.

 How would your Hollywood Studios attraction rankings differ?
 Let us know, along with any other questions you might have, in the comments below.
 Planning a trip to Disney World?
 Check out our Planning Guide here.
 If you enjoy what you are reading here on Wandering in Disney please share this post with your friends, as well as like our social media pages.
 You can also subscribe to the blog via WordPress or email.
 All of those links are on the right side of this page.
 Thank you for reading, we really appreciate it!